-At various points in Sergio's part of the article, I have added some of my own information.
-This is shown in indented small font text.
+At various points in Sergio's part of the article, I have included some additional information.

 Please see the special note at the end of this article for important information about the project.

-The difficulties of installing an HI-FI system in a car are many, although there is no doubt that the most important is the limitation of the vehicle supply voltage.
-As most readers already know, the nominal voltage of a car battery is 12V, reaching about 13.8V when charging (i.e., engine running).
+The difficulties of installing a hi-fi system in a car are many, although there is no doubt that the most important is the limitation of the vehicle supply voltage.
+As most readers already know, the nominal voltage of a car battery is 12V, reaching about 13.8V when charging (i.e. engine running).

 The maximum RMS. audio power from a given voltage V is somewhat less than:

 Pmax = ( V / ( 2 x √2 ) )² / RL... where RL is the speaker nominal impedance.

 Thus, for a 13.8V system, this power is limited to about 6W on a 4 Ohm load.
 Note that the lower the resistance of the speaker, the higher the maximum power (this is the reason most audio speakers have a 4 ohm nominal impedance instead of the more common 8 ohm in home systems).